Homemade Spaghetti Meat Sauce Recipe for Slow Cooker

 • Chopped parsley, optional

-MEAT In a large skillet, heat the oil on medium high until shimmery.
+BROWN THE MEAT In a large skillet (if using a slow cooker) or Dutch oven (if slow-cooking in the oven), heat the oil on medium high until shimmery.
 Add the onions and garlic as prepped, stirring to coat with fat.
 Stir in the meat, breaking it apart but still leaving in chunks.
 Cook, stirring often, until the meat is well-browned, in fact, don't hesitate to let a little "burn" collect on the edges, it's flavor!

-SLOW COOKER While the meat cooks, collect the remaining ingredients in a slow cooker.
-Add the meat.
-Cover and set on low for 8 hours.
+COOK IN THE SLOW COOKER Cover and cook on the Low setting for 8 hours.
 If possible, remove the lid for the last hour or so, cooking down the liquid.

-TO SERVE Remove the bay leaves, THEN toss some of the tomato-y liquid from the sauce with the cooked spaghetti.
+TO SERVE Remove the bay leaves first.
+Then toss some of the tomato-y liquid from the sauce with the cooked spaghetti.
 Arrange spaghetti on serving plates and top with Meat Sauce.
-If using, top with Giant Meatball and sprinkle with chopped parsley.
+If using, top with Giant Meatballs and sprinkle with chopped parsley.

 MAKE-AHEAD TIPS This sauce can definitely be made ahead of time, it reheats beautifully.
 It freezes well too!
 I love having a big batch in the freezer for an impromptu Saturday night family gathering!